 According to section 204(1) of the NCC, a “medium amount credit contract” is similar to a small amount credit contract, save that the credit limit is at least $2,001 and not more than $5,000, the term of the contract is at least 16 days but not longer than two years, and the consumer’s obligations under the contract can be secured.

-The Enhancements Act amended the NCC such that from 1 July 2013, a medium amount credit contract cannot have an annual cost rate higher than 48 per cent (s 32A NCC).
+Since 1 July 2013, a medium amount credit contract cannot have an annual cost rate higher than 48 per cent (s 32A NCC).
 The method for calculating the annual cost rate is set out in section 32B of the NCC.
 However, in addition to this amount, an establishment fee of up to $400 may be charged (s 32B NCC).